How Do You Know if You Need New York Securities Fraud Lawyers for Investment Losses?

 Matthew and his Wolper Law Firm, P.A. colleagues helped my family recoup significant losses which we had in part considered irreparable due to the complexity and time-sensitive factor of the case.

 We never met Matthew in person as my family lives in a different state, and some overseas, but since the initial Zoom call (and we consulted various Lawyers), he immediately conveyed his professionalism, seriousness, and competence.
 In fact, the entire process was handled 100% remotely from multiple locations, very efficiently via email, zoom, phone calls, using file hosting services, DocuSign and so on.

 We were taken back by Matthew’s ability to formulate a strong case with the necessary firmness and conviction to secure a position to facilitate favorable settlement following a mediation process.
 Matthew responded almost immediately, even on weekends or holidays and communicating with him was concise and insightful.
 He ensured that we understood the process and we felt well guided from beginning to end.

-We recommend Matthew and Wolper Law Firm wholeheartedly.
+We recommend Matthew and Wolper Law Firm, P.A. wholeheartedly.

 Thank you for everything Matt!

 How Financial Advisors and Brokers Cost Investors Money